MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_removecontentheaderaction.md

 # class mip::RemoveContentHeaderAction
-An action class which specifies removing the content header from the document.
+An action class that specifies removing the content header from the document.

 ## Summary
  Members                        | Descriptions